AdaptOver: Adaptive Overshadowing Attacks in Cellular Networks: Experimental Evaluation

 \subsubsection{Limiting Impact to other customers}

 In real-world experiments, real customers must not be impacted.
 In order to guarantee this, we limit the attacks carried out in the real world to only target UEs that are under our control.
 AdaptOver determines the TMSI of our UEs with the intersection attack before running the targeted overshadowing attacks.
 Thus, we can be sure that if we have our current TMSI, no other customer will be actively attacked.
 To verify the correctness of the intersection attack, we extracted the session key between the SIM and the UE using SimTrace2 \cite{welte_simtrace_2021} and verified the PDCP MAC of the downlink messages in the connection identified by the TMSI.
-Since there are no TMSIs in the RRC Connection of the second step of the uplink DoS attack, we executed this attack while overshadowing the \texttt{Service Request}.
+Since there are no TMSIs in the RRC Connection during an Attach Request, we executed attacks only while the phone is in the \texttt{Service Request} procedure to eliminate the possibility of attacking other users.

 Still, in the case of downlink overshadowing, there is collateral damage in the form of service degradation to other customers during the attack since all reference signals of the downlink are overshadowed.
-This is why we tested downlink overshadowing attacks only in a shielded environment or on an open field with no other people present.
+This is why we tested downlink overshadowing attacks only in a shielded environment or on an deserted open field.